Yoshimitsu45/osu-transport/users/combsky/index.md

 Kyle Combs
 ==============

-Hello World - I am a student and Health Physicist at Oregon State University.
-Currently I'm pursuing a M.S. in Nuclear Engineering under the guidance of Dr. Todd Palmer.
-My HP duties mostly involve shipping irradiated experimental samples, monitoring and surveying radiation areas, and controlling the release of radioactive materials.
-I live off-grid in the woods of Philomath Oregon with my beautiful wife Brittany, a cat named Panda, the sheepish sheepdog Absu, several chickens, and three of the world's fairest ferrets.
+I pursuing an M.S. in Nuclear Engineering under the guidance of Dr. Todd Palmer.
+I work as a nuclear fuel perfomance engineer for NuScale Power.

 ***